JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 </div>
 </div>

+> Note: Before 1.3.40, both test and product executables were represented by the same binary type.
+Thus to access the default test binary created by the plugin, the following line was used:
+> ```
+> binaries.getExecutable("test", "DEBUG")
+> ```
+> Since 1.3.40, test executables are represented by a separate binary type and have their own getter.
+To access the default test binary, use:
+> ```
+> binaries.getTest("DEBUG")
+> ```
+{:.note}

 #### Configuring binaries

 Binaries have a set of properties allowing one to configure them.
 The following options are available:

  - **Compilation.** Each binary is built on basis of some compilation available in the same target.
-The `main` compilation is used by default but a user can specify another one.
+The default value of this parameter depends on the binary type: `Test` binaries are based on the `test` compilation while other binaries - on the `main` compilation.
  - **Linker options.** Options passed to a system linker during binary building.
 One can use this setting to link against some native library.
  - **Output file name.** By default the output file name is based on binary name prefix or, if the name prefix isn't specified, on a project name.
  But it's possible to configure the output file name independently using the `baseName` property.
 Note that final file name will be formed